How do you play with a toddler?

 So how do you play with a toddler?
 Here are a few suggestions:

 - Give your toddler physical help when needed.
-Often toddlers know what they want to do, but don’t have the gross or fine motor control to actually act out their plan.
+Often toddlers know what they want to do, but don’t have the gross or fine motor control to actually do it, remember a toddler is “long on will, short on skill!”
 This will often lead to frustration.
 A parent can help but not complete a task of play for the toddler.
 Example: A toddler may want you to show them how to fill a bucket to make a sand castle, but doesn’t want you to guide the entire process.
-I always had to remind my builder husband of this…he wanted to build the castle!
+I always had to remind my builder husband of this…he wanted to build the castle, his way! 🙂

 - Be a partner.
 Many games need a partner.
 A toddler can’t play ball without someone rolling or tossing the ball to him.
 Let your toddler play the game until he or she is finished–not you.
 Repeating a game many times is how a toddler masters a skill.
 Don’t toss a ball a few times and quit when you are bored!
 Over and over again is how play works for a toddler!